Daughters of Hawaii

 The Daughters of Hawaiʻi is a nonprofit service organization and lineage society founded in 1903 that is dedicated to the preservation of Hawaiian culture, language, and sacred and historic sites.
 They run the Huliheʻe Palace and the Queen Emma Summer Palace (Hānaiakamalama).

 History

-The organization was established in 1903 by seven women who were daughters of American Protestant missionaries: Emma Smith Dillingham, Anna M. Paris, Annie Alexander Dickey, Sarah Coan Waters, Lucinda Clarke Severance, Ellen Armstrong Weaver, and Cornelia Hall Jones.
+The organization was established in 1903 by seven women who were daughters of American Protestant missionaries: Emma Smith Dillingham, Anna M. Paris, Anne Alexander Dickey, Sarah Coan Waters, Lucinda Clark Severance, Ellen Armstrong Weaver, and Cornelia Hall Jones.
 Born in Hawaiʻi, they were citizens of the Kingdom of Hawaiʻi before annexation.
 Foreseeing the inevitable loss of much of the Hawaiian culture, they founded the organization "to perpetuate the memory and spirit of old Hawaiʻi and of historic facts, and to preserve the nomenclature and correct pronunciation of the Hawaiian language."